gnunicorn/blog/_posts/2013-06-01-there-is-an-app-for-that.md

 title: "There is an app for that"
 tagline: "Some problems really do not require any technical solution"
 description: "On a hackathon I have been to recently, one team was pitching an idea for a mobile App that helps you chose your future kids name together with your partner.
 The technical solution they were proposing was by having each partner  rate names in a binary yes-no-fashion and using recommendation systems to find a name both like equally much."
 category:
-tags: ["hackathon", "insights", "thoughts", "recommendation", "emotional", "app"]
+tags:
+  - "hackathon"
+  - "insights"
+  - "thoughts"
+  - "recommendation"
+  - "emotional"
+  - "app"
 ---
 {% include JB/setup %}